Vincent Persichetti: Life

 Persichetti was born in Philadelphia, Pennsylvania, in 1915.
 Though neither of his parents was a musician, his musical education began early.
 Persichetti enrolled in the Combs College of Music at the age of five, where he studied piano, organ, double bass and later music theory and composition with Russel King Miller, whom he considered a great influence.

 He first performed his original works publicly at the age of 14.
 By the time he reached his teens, Persichetti was paying for his own education by accompanying and performing.
 He continued to do so throughout high school, adding church organist, orchestral player and radio staff pianist to his experience.
 In addition to developing his musical talents, he attended art school and remained an avid sculptor until his death.
 He attended Combs for his undergraduate education as well.
 After receiving a bachelor's degree in 1936, he was immediately offered a teaching position.

-By the age of 20, Persichetti was simultaneously head of the theory and composition department at Combs, a conducting major with Fritz Reiner at the Curtis Institute, and a student of piano (with Olga Samaroff) and composition at the Philadelphia Conservatory.
+By the age of 20, Persichetti was simultaneously head of the theory and composition department at Combs, a conducting major with Fritz Reiner at the Curtis Institute, and a student of piano (with Olga Samaroff) and composition at the Philadelphia Conservatory of Music.
 He earned a master's degree in 1941 and a doctorate in 1945 from the Conservatory, as well as a conducting diploma from Curtis.
-In 1941, while still a student, Persichetti headed the theory and composition department as well as the department of postgraduate study at Philadelphia Conservatory.
+In 1941, while still a student, Persichetti headed the theory and composition department as well as the department of postgraduate study at the Philadelphia Conservatory of Music, where he taught from 1939–1962.

 In 1941 Persichetti married Dorothea Flanagan who was a composer as well.
-They had a daughter named Lauren who is a dancer.
+They had a daughter Lauren, a dancer, and Garth, an actor.

-From 1932 to 1948 he was organist and eventually choirmaster of the Arch Street Presbytarian Church.
-In 1947, William Schuman offered him a professorship at Juilliard.
-While at the Juilliard School, Persichetti was devoted to the wind band movement and advocated William Schuman and Peter Mennin to compose pieces for wind band.
+From 1932 to 1948 he was organist and eventually choirmaster of the Arch Street Presbyterian Church.
+In 1947, William Schuman offered him a professorship at the Juilliard School.
+While at Juilliard, Persichetti was devoted to the wind band movement and advocated William Schuman and Peter Mennin to compose pieces for wind band.
 He was on staff at Juilliard for over forty years.
 Persichetti's students included Einojuhani Rautavaara, Leonardo Balada, Steven Gellman, Peter Schickele (P.D.Q.
 Bach), Michael Jeffrey Shapiro, Claire Polin, Toshi Ichiyanagi, Robert Witt (who also studied with Persichetti at the Philadelphia Conservatory), Randell Croley and Philip Glass.
 He became editorial director of the Elkan-Vogel publishing house in 1952.